wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 2.5 =
+Recommended upgrade.
+Added support for "Adding variations", "Attribute Management" and many other small fixes and enhancements.

 = 2.4 =
 Recommended upgrade.
 Fixed issues in CSV export and many other small fixes and enhancements.